ceramicnetwork/docs/docs/protocol/streams/lifecycle.md

 ---

 ### **Maintenance**
-A stream is a set of Events.
-These Events are stored in IPFS nodes.
-As long as the events are pined and advertised on the IPFS DHT the stream will be retrievable.
-If your application depends on a stream remaining available it is your application's responsibility to maintain these Events.
-This can be done by running your own IPFS nodes or use of a pinning service.
+A stream is a set of [events](event-log.md) and these events are stored in IPFS nodes.
+As long as the entire set of events is pinned and advertised on the IPFS DHT, the respective stream will be retrievable.
+If your application depends on a stream remaining available, it is your application's responsibility to maintain and store all of its events.
+This can be done by running your own IPFS nodes or by using an IPFS pinning service.
+Typically you will be running an IPFS node with Ceramic.

-Just because the Events are not available at any given time is not a guarantee that the stream has been deleted.
-A node with a copy of those event may be temporarily offline and return at some future time.
+If any events are not available at a given time, it is not a guarantee that the stream has been deleted.
+A node with a copy of those events may be temporarily offline and may return at some future time.

-Foreign nodes could pin events from your or anyone's streams.
-This means that if you suffer data loss some other MAY have preserved your data.
+Other nodes in the network can pin (maintain and store) events from your streams or anyone else's streams.
+If you suffer a data loss, some other node MAY have preserved your data.
+Popular streams and their events are likely to be stored on many nodes in the network.